Kevin Plawecki: Boston Red Sox

 On January 3, 2020, the Red Sox signed Plawecki to a one-year, $900,000 contract.
-Overall with the 2020 Red Sox, Plawecki batted .342 with one home run and 17 RBIs in 23 games.
-In early December 2020, Plawecki and the Red Sox reached a one-year deal for the 2021 season.
+With the 2020 Red Sox, Plawecki batted .342 with one home run and 17 RBIs in 23 games.
+In early December, Plawecki and the Red Sox reached a one-year deal for the 2021 season.
 On February 17, 2021, he was placed on the COVID-19 injured list.
 He made the team's 2021 Opening Day roster to backup Christian Vázquez.
 Plawecki was placed on the injured list with a left hamstring strain on June 22, and returned to the team on July 9.
 Plawecki made 64 regular-season appearances for Boston, batting .287 with three home runs and 15 RBIs.
 He also played in five postseason games, batting 1-for-7, as the Red Sox advanced to the American League Championship Series.

 On December 1, 2021, Plawecki and the Red Sox agreed to terms on a one-year contract for 2022, reportedly worth $2.25 million.
 He began the season again serving as backup to Vázquez.
 Plawecki missed a week of action in late April, spending time on the COVID-related list.
 He was again on the COVID-related list for two days during the first half of July.
 On September 17, Plawecki was designated for assignment, as the team added pitcher Frank German to the roster, and was released two days later.
 Plawecki appeared in 73 games while batting .217 with one home run and 12 RBIs for the 2022 Red Sox.